AshIgnii/AshIgnii/README.md

 - 👋 Hi, I’m @AshIgnii
-- 👀 I’m interested in quantum computing, robotics and physics simulations
 - 🌱 I’m currently learning C, C#, C++ and Java
 - 🎓 Currently in the 3rd year of my Computer Science degree